hiteshchoudhary/apihub/CONTRIBUTING_FRONTEND.md

 1. **Self-Host the FreeAPI Backend:**

    - Ensure that you have set up and are self-hosting the FreeAPI backend on your server.
-Detailed instructions can be found in the [README.md Railway one click deploy section](https://github.com/hiteshchoudhary/apihub/blob/main/README.md#-using-railway-one-click-deploy). _(NOTE: You can deploy this app on server that you are comfortable wil just make sure it is deployed and your deployed frontend can consume it's apis)_
+Detailed instructions can be found in the [README.md Railway one click deploy section](https://github.com/hiteshchoudhary/apihub/blob/main/README.md#-using-railway-one-click-deploy). _(NOTE: You can deploy this app on server that you are comfortable with.
+Just make sure it is deployed and your deployed frontend can consume it's apis)_

 2. **Consume FreeAPI Backend APIs in Your Frontend:**